psychemedia/storytelling-notes/gwion-bach.md

 By a smiling black old hag, when irritated
 Dreadful her claim when pursued:
 I have fled with vigour, I have fled as a frog,
-I have fled in the semblance of a crow, scarcely finding rest ;
+I have fled in the semblance of a crow, scarcely finding rest;
 I have fled vehemently, I have fled as a chain,
 I have fled as a roe into an entangled thicket;
 I have fled as a wolf cub, I have fled as a wolf in a wilderness,